This post may contain affiliate links. Please read our disclosure policy.

 - ¼ teaspoon coarsely ground black pepper

-For the Garlic Parmesan Spaghetti Squash
+For Garlic Parmesan Spaghetti Squash (Made with Baked Spaghetti Squash)

 - 1 tablespoon salted butter

-- 2 cloves garlic -thinly sliced
+- 2 cloves garlic ,thinly sliced

 - ¾ cup freshly grated Parmesan cheese